David-OConnor/bio_files/README.md

 - Amber .lib files, e.g. with charge data for amino acids and proteins.

 ### Planned:
-- PDBQT (Exists in Daedalus; needs to be decoupled)
 - MTZ (Exists in Daedalus; needs to be decoupled)
 - DNA (Exists in PlasCAD; needs to be decoupled)
 - CIF structure formats (2fo-fc etc) (Exists in Daedalus; needs to be decoupled)